scott-b-gilbert/bitlist/README.md

 # bitlist
-rust cli app that shows the set bits of any binary, decimal, or hexadecimal number.
+rust cli app that shows the set bits (in red) of any binary, decimal, or hexadecimal number.
 Much like the bit toggling view of windows 10 calculator

 ## Usage: